 The Food and Drug Administration has spent the past decade investigating consumer needs and the FDA role in regulating vitamins, minerals, and food supplements.
-This study included two years of formal hearings on every aspect of the various issues, Industry, science, medicine, and consumers participated.
-The FDA has published new regulations based on against proven hazards from and to require accurate label-The FDA believes that with the consumer will be better able to make informed decisions about personal nutrition practices.
+This study included two years of formal hearings on every aspect of the various issues.
+Industry, science, medicine, and consumers participated.

+The FDA has published new regulations based on this study.
+The FDA aim is to protect the consumer against proven hazards from toxic amounts of nutrients and to require accurate labeling, honest promotion, and rational formulation of vitamins and mineral products.
+The FDA believes that with full and valid information the consumer will be better able to make informed decisions about personal nutrition practices.